olivo28/wakfu-farm-tracker-public/README.md

 ### ✨ Key Features

+- **🛡️ Rarity Conflict Resolution:** (NEW) Smart system that detects when the game drops an item with an ambiguous name (e.g., *Rare vs Mythical Equipment*) and lets you visually select the correct version.
+- **📜 Multi-Recipe Selector:** (NEW) For items that can be crafted in multiple ways (e.g., *Eternal Leather*), you can now swap the active recipe with a single click.
+- **🧮 Smart Crafting Logic:**
+    - **Cascading Craft:** When creating large batches, the quantity is automatically distributed among all active cards for the same item.
+    - **Dynamic "Auto" Calculation:** The automatic resources list now calculates only what is **missing** in real-time, ignoring what you already have in inventory.
-- **🔄 Auto-Update (OTA):** (NEW) Intelligent system that instantly detects new versions (via Webhook) allowing updates without leaving the app.
+- **🔄 Bulletproof Auto-Update:** Robust OTA system that updates the app without file locks or permission errors.
 - **☁️ Cloud Sync:** Instant progress reflection between PC and mobile via real-time sockets.
-- **🔍 Smart Item Search**: Advanced search system with filtering by rarity, type, and utility.
-- **📊 Automatic Resource Tracking**: Dynamically calculates base materials needed for all active recipes.
+- **⚡ Quick Controls:** `[+]` and `[-]` buttons on cards for fast quantity adjustments.
-- **📝 Log Monitoring**: Detects game events in real-time (items obtained/consumed) preventing double counting.
+- **📝 Log Monitoring:** Detects game events in real-time preventing double counting.
-- **🌍 Multi-language Support**: Full interface in Spanish, English, French, and Portuguese.
+- **🌍 Multi-language Support:** Full interface in Spanish, English, French, and Portuguese.
-- **💾 Local Persistence**: Automatically saves your progress using AsyncStorage/Electron Store.
-- **🎨 Modern Interface**: Intuitive design with theme support, Steam-style notifications, and item rarity visualization.
-- **📦 Complete Item Details**: View icons, effects, descriptions, and sources.
+- **📦 Complete Item Details:** View icons, effects, descriptions, levels, and sources.
-- **🔧 Custom Recipe System**: Support for relics and unofficial special recipes.

 ### 🔒 Privacy & Security
 *   **Local Data:** Inventory data is stored locally on your device.